 Post-it notes work brilliantly until you have decided on the final running order.

 #2 Clearly define the structure

 This provides the framework for you to work with.
 It will enable you to deliver your message in a clear and memorable way.
-It also acts as an aid memoir for you and your audience to remember the key information.
+It also acts to help you and your audience remember the key information.